top of page

 Managing digestive problems with food

-This is why nutrition advice is personalised to you.
+This is why my nutrition advice is personalised to you.
 My expert advice is based on the latest evidence and tailored to your needs, helping you safely improve your gut health without sacrificing good food.
 I can work with your GP or gastrointestinal consultant, or help you integrate your new diet with positive lifestyle choices like exercise or yoga.

 Whether you have a diagnosed condition, or your symptoms persist despite the all-clear from your GP, we will find the best way forward for your digestive health.